forestDean/01-html-css-code-refactor/README.md

 You can also refer to this [YouTube video on enabling GitHub Pages](https://youtu.be/P4Mu1t5rIXg) for more guidance.

 > **Important**: It might take a few minutes for GitHub pages to display your site correctly.
-If your project does not deploy or display correctly, check that all file paths in your application are relative and use the right casing.
-GitHub is case-sensitive, an inccorect capital or lowercase letter could cause problems in deployment.
+If your project does not deploy or display correctly, check that all file paths in your application are relative and use the right casing. <mark>GitHub is case-sensitive, an incorrect capital or lowercase letter could cause problems in deployment.</mark>

 Be sure to add, commit, and push your work to see the most up-to-date version of your app!